onlyhead/blockit/README.md

 Blockit
 ===

-A header-only blockchain/ledger library for C++20.
+A type-safe, template-based blockchain library for C++20 with compile-time validation.

 ## Features